RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 ## 📂 Project Ideas

 > This is the GSoC 2024 project ideas list for Rocket.Chat.
-As we continue to engage community mentors for 2024, the project ideas are subject to rapid changes.
+As we continue to engage community mentors for 2024, the project ideas are subject to some changes.

 ### 💡 Extended LLM Prompt Editor/Explorer